 It’s very important for you to know that a partial payment will not be accepted to prevent the lien process and an auction from taking place when your account is past due.
 Only payment in full can remedy the situation.

-• You can visit the office in person and pay your property manager directly, which ensures the payment is received on that exact day.
+- You can visit the office in person and pay your property manager directly.
+This ensures the payment is received on that exact day.

-• Payments over the phone can be made after hours as well with our after hours counselors.
-Although our call center is open seven days a week, they do not operate 24/7 and they are closed on major holidays.
+- Payments over the phone can be made after hours as well with our storage counselors.
+Although our call center is open seven days a week, they don’t operate 24/7.
+They are closed on major holidays.
 To ensure you can get a live counselor to take your payment, it is best to call before 11pm on weekdays and before 8pm on weekends.

-• You can drop your payment in the drop box after hours using one of our handy payment envelopes as well.
-But if you choose to do this, it’s best to call the office the next day to ensure the manager received it.
+- You can drop your payment in the drop box after hours using one of our handy payment envelopes as well.
+If you choose to do this, it’s best to call the office the next day to ensure the manager received it.
 Please note: if you drop payment in the drop box after regular office hours, the payment will not be processed until the next business day.